 The same peculiar spears flank the temple’s largest statues of hooded figures, one hanging upside down beneath the other like a bizarre mirror as sunlight shines down upon them from a hole in the ceiling.
 The top statue holds a staff in one hand and a sword in the other, dropping the latter to shatter the magic barrier blocking the central pit below.
 This is our only exit, and it requires us to fall down the massive shaft until the light at the other end of the tunnel blinds us, at which point we regain consciousness face-down on a beach.
 And there with us is the statue sword, stuck in the sand just like the spears.
 By all indications, it is the Nexus which loads these spears into a statue to then drop upon targets below, which would imply that the actual temple is floating somewhere high in the sky.

 It is odd that we find ourselves on a temperate beach when the temple was discovered in a hinterland of icy mountains according to the official Japanese website’s prologue.
 With the Old One freely spreading the fog across the world, this beach cannot be some dimensional space within the Nexus where it was sealed.
 Taking the spears into consideration, and it is most likely the remains of a battlefield from the First Scourge — that would explain the broken columns and doorways half-buried in the sand there.
 Perhaps the ruins were once a Monumental city, but they nonetheless indicate that the Nexus is transporting us to a completely different location.
 In that case, the temple must be flying through the sky via magic, moving over this beach location during the final leg of our journey so that we can confront the Old One lurking in the fog there.
-We might even know what this flying temple looks like.
+Indeed, the form the Nexus takes requires that it be a flying temple.

 Bedrock for the World